Dian Fossey and her story

 “The man who kills the animals today is the man who kills the people who get in his way tomorrow” Dian Fossey used to say.
 Unfortunately, she was right, she paid for it with her life.

-Dian Fossey was the first man to so thoroughly study mountain gorillas in their natural habitat.
+Dian Fossey was the first person to so thoroughly study mountain gorillas in their natural habitat.
 It was thanks to her articles that many people learned about these animals at all.
 She also managed to draw attention to the problem of poaching and the need for remedial action.
 Volcanoes National Park has been significantly enlarged, giving the gorillas – at least in theory – more space to live.
 Dian Fossey was buried in Karisoke, in a makeshift cemetery where she buried the gorillas she had found murdered.

 The Digit Found is now called the Dian Fossey Gorilla Fund.
 Its task is to finance the fight against poaching, as well as educate pupils and students.
 Thanks to this, the Rwandans themselves finally understood how valuable – from every point of view – animals live in their country.
 They stopped seeing them as a target for hunters – but they became an important tourist attraction.
 Organized tourism to some extent disturbs the peace of animals, but allows people to get to know the environment of the creatures to which the researcher devoted her life.